JamieBort/CustomerDatabase/README.md

 - [ ] 4.
 Remove 'old' directory.
 - [ ] 5.
 Push to master branch.
 - [ ] 6.
 Push to gh-pages branch.
+- [ ] 7.
+Update README.md file so that this is displayed at the bottom of it: https://github.com/JamieBort/CustomerDatabase/blob/master/images/65ab3f02-users.jpg

 from: https://newline.theironyard.com/cohorts/15/courses/9/projects/57